pts/pts-xtiny/README.txt

 """"""""""""""""""""""""""""""""""
 gcc-4.4 and later, and clang-3.0 and later.
 Probably it would be possible to make it work with gcc-4.3, gcc-4.2 and gcc-4.1 if there is interest.

-You have to install the compiler separately.
-You can install it from package (e.g. `sudo apt-get install gcc' on Debian-ish systems).

 pts-xtiny includes a linker (ld.xtiny) and an assembler (as.xtiny), and it doesn't use the GNU Binutils installed to your system.
 Thus your Binutils